What’s the deal with CrowdStreet, one of the oldest real estate crowdfunding platforms?

 April 2024: SEC Issues Consent Decree

-: Consent decree with the SEC.
+Action: Consent decree with the SEC.

 Details: The SEC concluded its investigation with a consent decree, requiring CrowdStreet to pay fines and submit to ongoing oversight to ensure compliance with securities laws.